US Department of Veterans Affairs

 - SFU VA overaward notification letter acknowledging your responsibiliby of any overawards which may result due to withdrawals or a change in enrollment status.
 Your original signature is required.

-3. How do scholarships, awards, bursaries, work study, fellowships impact my VA benefits?
+3. How do scholarships impact my VA benefits?

-Report the above Expected Financial Aid (EFA) to SFU Financial Aid and Awards.
-VA requires schools to decrease tuition reported to them for any EFA received prior to sending VA 22-1999 form.
-If you receive any scholarships, awards, bursaries, work study, or fellowships after the VA 22-1999 is sent, we would deduct it from the tuition reported on the next term's VA 22-1999 form.
-So, it is important to budget accordingly for this.
+Report any Expected Financial Aid (EFA) to SFU Financial Aid and Awards.
+VA requires schools to decrease tuition reported to them for any scholarships received prior to sending VA 22-1999 form.
+In regards to scholarships you receive after the VA 22-1999 is sent to VA, we would deduct it from the tuition reported on the next VA 22-1999 if it decreases your Tuition and Fees to SFU.
+The exception to this is if your scholarship is not specifically designated for the sole purpose of defraying tuition and fees, then it is not deducted from the charges submitted to VA.

 4. What happens after SFU completes the VA Enrollment Certification (VA22-1999 Form)